rizafahmi/react-tic-tac-toe/README.md

+# React Tic Tac Toe

+Tic tac toe in React.
+Is not finished game.
+Just for live code purposes

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>